 Additionally, the mic is a little quicker to peak than some, so turning down its volume in the Game DAC may be warranted.
-For reference, here’s how it sounds when I, a man of culture and taste, speak into it at output volume of five out of 10:
+For reference, here’s how it sounds when I, a man of culture and taste, speak into it at an output volume of five out of 10.

 Should you buy the SteelSeries Arctis Pro?

 The SteelSeries Arctis Pro is a very good gaming headset.
 It’s extremely comfortable and it sounds great.
 It definitely seems like a product built to deliver as many options and features as possible in as convenient a package as possible.
 There are ample connection options and customizable features, all delivered in a streamlined and approachable package that doesn’t require installing any obnoxious software.

 With that said, the headset’s not particularly affordable, and it doesn’t necessarily sound better than headsets of the same or lower price.
 Ultimately, it depends on whether you really want that GameDAC and the features it brings.
 Without a doubt, it’s a useful device that works really well, and it’s definitely good to invest in great headphones.
 If you’re a PC gamer, you’ll have trouble finding a better wired option, but you can get close for a lot less money.